tanvach/ptouch-esp32/README.md

 **Note**: The `config.h` file is automatically excluded from version control, so your credentials remain secure when publishing to GitHub.

-### 3. Hardware Setup

-1. Connect your Brother P-touch printer to the ESP32-S3 via USB
-2. Power on both the ESP32-S3 and the printer
-3. The ESP32 will automatically detect the printer on boot

 ### 4. Build and Upload

 ```bash